-The Ada Decades has been shortlisted for the Publishing Triangle’s 2018 Ferro-Grumley Award for LGBTQ Fiction.
+- Publishing Triangle’s 2018 Ferro-Grumley Award for LGBTQ Fiction, Finalist

 “In this time of America’s seemingly shrinking public heart, comes The Ada Decades, showing us that history is the life of the heart, of a region, of social struggles, of desire trying to surface with dignity.
 When I turned the last page of this compelling and effortless novel, when I had to say goodbye to Ada and Cam and the North Carolinian streets they walked for over seven decades, I kept hoping there was more.
 Martinac is a wondrous story teller who does not duck the hard stuff, but finds the grace in her characters that makes all our lives more possible.
 Eminently readable, historically insightful, realistically romantic.
 For the new lesbian and the old, for all, Cam and Ada will stay in your hearts.
 We need them now more than ever, and we need this writer, Paula Martinac.”—Joan Nestle, Lambda Award winning writer and editor, and a founder of the Lesbian Herstory Archives